echoWebNerds/VsCode_Front-End_Extension/README.md

 28- [**Auto-Rename Tag**](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag) for automatically renaming tags <br>
 29- [**VSCode-ESLint**](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag) for linting code using ESLint <br>
 30- [**Figma-VSCode-Extension**](https://marketplace.visualstudio.com/items?itemName=figma.figma-vscode-extension) for using Figma in VS Code <br>
+31- [**Image-preview**](https://marketplace.visualstudio.com/items?itemName=kisstkondoros.vscode-gutter-preview)for automatically closing tags <br>
+32- [**Bootstrap 5**](https://marketplace.visualstudio.com/items?itemName=AnbuselvanRocky.bootstrap5-vscode) for automatically renaming tags <br>
+33- [**Simple React Snippets**](https://marketplace.visualstudio.com/items?itemName=burkeholland.simple-react-snippets) for linting code using ESLint <br>
+34- [**JSX HTML <tags/>**](https://marketplace.visualstudio.com/items?itemName=angelorafael.jsx-html-tags) for using Figma in VS Code <br>
 <br><br>
 Front-End Extension Gold Pack is a valuable tool for front-end developers that can help them increase productivity and improve code quality.
 This Package is available for free in the VS Code Marketplace.

 <h1>💻 Some of the benefits of using Front-End Extension Gold Pack include:</h1>

-<h3>✅ 1- Increased productivity:</h3> This Package includes a collection of essential and useful extensions that can help developers save time and increase productivity.<br>
+<h3>1- Increased productivity:</h3> This Package includes a collection of essential and useful extensions that can help developers save time and increase productivity.<br>
-<h3>✅ 2- Improved code quality: </h3>This Package includes extensions for formatting, linting, and more that can help developers improve the quality of their code.<br>
+<h3>2- Improved code quality: </h3>This Package includes extensions for formatting, linting, and more that can help developers improve the quality of their code.<br>
-<h3>✅ 3- Compatibility with the latest technologies: </h3>This Package is regularly updated to ensure compatibility with the latest technologies.<br>
+<h3>3- Compatibility with the latest technologies: </h3>This Package is regularly updated to ensure compatibility with the latest technologies.<br>
 If you are a front-end developer, Front-End Extension Gold Pack is a valuable tool for you.
 This Package can help you code faster, easier, and with better quality.

 ## persian